 This weapon must be reloaded with your bonus action once fired, and has disadvantage on all attacks if you have a Strength of 12 or less.

 Rare thunder cannon

-A lesser mind might look at this weapon and be lead to believe that it that it just five Thunder Cannons strapped together in a terrifying swirl of lunacy, but a true conniseour can see that it is just awesomely five Thunder Cannons strapped together in a awesome swirl of brilliance.
+A lesser mind might look at this weapon and be lead to believe that it is just five Thunder Cannons strapped together in a terrifying swirl of lunacy, but a true connoisseur can see that it is just awesomely five Thunder Cannons strapped together in a awesome swirl of brilliance.

 This Thunder Cannon weighs 75 pounds, and has the Heavy property.

 When you fire this weapon with the Attack action, you can choose to fire up to five times, rolling a d20 for each attack roll at the same time.
 For each attack roll made, subtract 2 from the value rolled for all attack rolls.
 For example, when firing once this weapon has a -2 to its attack roll, when firing five times, it has a -10 to its attack rolls.